paragonie/sodium_compat/README.md

 Generally: If you replace `\Sodium\ ` with `ParagonIE_Sodium_Compat::`, any code already written for the libsodium PHP extension should work with our polyfill without additional code changes.

+Since this doesn't require a namespace, this API *is* exposed on PHP 5.2.

 Since version 0.7.0, we have our own namespaced API (`ParagonIE\Sodium\*`) to allow brevity in software that uses PHP 5.3+.
 This is useful if you want to use our file cryptography